G-nom-Project/g-nom-project.github.io/docs/signup.md

     Admins can disable self-signup at their discretion.
 In this case contact your administrator to create an account manually for you.

-Depending on your G-nom configuration, you may receive an e-mail to verify your e-mail address.
+If e-mail notifications are set up, you may receive an email to verify your mail address.